Logic

 Logic is a formal communications tool that defines the rules of correct reasoning.
 Logical reasoning is about arriving at a conclusion in a rigorous way.
 Inference is the steps in logical reasoning.
 There two broad categories of logical reasoning: deductive and non-deductive.

 Deductive reasoning provides a result that is guaranteed to be certain, therefore the result can be relied upon without doubt and humans need not be involved in a process because of the certainty of deductive reasoning.
+However, humans are necessary to make sure that the logic represented in the rules is correct.

 Non-deductive reasoning, on the other hand, is not certain, meaning it could be correct but it could also be incorrect.
 Non-deductive reasoning is based on probability.
 And so non-deductive reasoning approaches must have a human in the loop to deal with that uncertainty.
 There are three types of non-deductive reasoning: inductive, abductive, and analogy.